 Lucy’s, who scarce seven hours herself unmasks;

-In the first stanza of ‘A Nocturnal upon St. Lucy’s Day’ the speaker begin by stating that it is the darkest day of the year.
+In the first stanza of ‘A Nocturnal upon St. Lucy’s Day’ the speaker begins by stating that it is the darkest day of the year.
 This is the “year’s midnight,” more commonly referred to as the winter solstice.
 There is another reason to take note of the day, it is Saint Lucy’s Day.
 A day, December 13th, on which the martyr Lucia of Syracuse is celebrated.
 It is important to note that since Donne wrote this piece the calendar has changed.
 The solstice no longer falls on this day.

 He adds another detail onto the day, that it is only going to be light for seven hours.
 This is of course a reference to the short period the sun is going to be out on this particular day of the year.
 England, where Donne lived, would’ve seen approximately this much light.
 He refers to Lucy as the one who is “unmasked.”
 He is comparing her to the sun.
 This is an easy comparison as the name Lucy means “light.”

 The sun is spent, and now his flasks